The Legacy of Romanticism: From Enlightenment to Modernism

 William Wordsworth (1770-1850) – England

 Wordsworth is often heralded as the quintessential Romantic poet, emphasizing the beauty and spiritual value of nature.
-His collaboration with Samuel Taylor Coleridge, “Lyrical Ballads” (1798), is considered a seminal work of English Romanticism, introducing the idea that poetry should be written in the language of the common man and focus on the beauty and moral depth of the natural world.
+His collaboration with Samuel Taylor Coleridge, “Lyrical Ballads” (1798), is considered a seminal work of English Romanticism.
+It introduces the idea that poetry should be written in the language of the common man and focus on the beauty and moral depth of the natural world.

 Lord Byron (George Gordon Byron, 1788-1824) – England

 Byron was the embodiment of the “Byronic hero” – brooding, passionate, and defiant.
-His works, including “Childe Harold’s Pilgrimage” and “Don Juan,” reflect his tumultuous life, critiques of society, and a deep sense of melancholy.
-Byron’s influence extended beyond literature; he became a figure of political and social significance, notably participating in the Greek War of Independence.
+His works, including “Childe Harold’s Pilgrimage” and “Don Juan,” reflect his tumultuous life and a deep sense of melancholy.
+Byron’s influence extended beyond literature.
+He became a figure of political and social significance, notably participating in the Greek War of Independence.

 John Keats (1795-1821) – England